lq-jarhead/learn_git/readme.txt

-learn git
+i am learn git
-a free software
+it is a free software